erickbennett/til/README.md

 # { Today I Learned }

+## 06/25/2021

+Chrome Flags

+There are a host of url flags to view Chrome information and change settings.
+For example:

+- chrome://flags
+- chrome://about

+## 06/3/2021

+Add an applescript to mute the system input

+### Step One - Create Script

+- see example

+### Step Two - Setup Automator

+- open Automator
+- make a new quick action
+- set receives to no input
+- add an applescript
+- copy/paste from the script from step one
+- save

+## Step Three - Enable Script

+- open system preferences security
+- under accessibility add automator
+- under keyboard - shortcuts - services, ensure muteToggle is checked

 ## 05/20/2021

 - Need to change the case of a file in a git repo?